Contact details and information

 To develop the role of the governing body in understanding new SEN guidelines/code of practice.

-Cuerden Church School is a relatively new, one-level building.
+Cuerden Church School is 12 year old, one-level building.
 Our school has 7 classes; intake number 30.